1964 Crown Supercoach

 Complete service records since new, original manuals and specs.
 Many pictures available showing conversion methods We used the coach regularly during the conversion process.

-Onan 6500 Genset, new starter, Webasto Diesel fired engine heater, 2 fresh-water tanks (110 gallon total +-), grey and black water tanks plus toilet fresh-water tank; 110-gallon diesel fuel tank, two 10-watt solar panels, 3 heaters (rear,middle front, work separately when Webasto is running) , back-up camera, fog lights, search light, Co-Pilot wired, many extras: Lots of parts, including paint and parts removed from original coach.
+Onan 6500 Genset, new starter, Webasto Diesel fired engine heater, 2 fresh-water tanks (110 gallon total +-), grey and black water tanks plus toilet fresh-water tank; 110-gallon diesel fuel tank, two 10-watt solar panels, 3 heaters (rear ,middle front, work separately when Webasto is running, even when parked) , back-up camera, fog lights, search light, Co-Pilot wired, many extras: Lots of parts, including paint and parts removed from original coach.

 Cork underlayment front to rear over 1.5 inch Marine plywood sub-floor.
 Parquet walnut floor to Bedroom (floor there needs final install); base trim needed throughout, steel framing in ceiling for two A/C units.

 We full-timed in it (stationary) while building a “tiny house” in 2018-2020.
-Water system altered a bit, (all lines available); hookup to outside water as is.
+Fresh water system altered a bit, (all lines available); hookup to outside water as is.

 Needs attention here and there…Little things, cosmetic mostly, nothing serious; just years of use..
 Not pristine, but clean.
-Drive it home?…depends…. …..drive it for pleasure?…would not recommend till some things are attended to. (see *Above and below * )
+Would not recommend driving till some things are attended to. (see *Above and below * )

 Body issues: (known)